https://himalayanredpanda.org/wp-content/uploads/2025/07/hero-red-panda.jpg

 Slogan

-"Biodiversity – Red Panda and Tahr: Guard them, Grow together"
+"Biodiversity - Red Panda and Thar: Guard them, Grow together"

 6